-In 2016 I studied for and took exams in the RHS Level 2 Principles of Plant Growth, Propagation and Development qualification, passing with four commendation grades (“show-off!”) and followed that up in 2017 with the RHS Level 2 RHS Principles of Garden Planning, Establishment and Maintenance.
-Another four commendations later, I received my Level 2 Certificate in the Principles of Horticulture.
+In 2016 I qualified for the RHS Level 2 Certificate in the Principles of Horticulture (pass with commendation).
 I’m now studying for Level 3 – Principles of Plant Growth, Health and Applied Propagation, via the Royal Botanic Garden Edinburgh distance learning programme.

 In April 2017 I secured a part-time job as Assistant Gardener at Ordsall Hall and Gardens, working under Head Gardener Lindsay Berry, until her move to be Head Gardener at Haddon Hall, Derbyshire, in May 2018.
 I then stepped up to acting Head Gardener, looking after the gardens with our team of dedicated and hard-working volunteers for a few months, before our new Head Gardener, Jo Green, joined us in December 2018.

 My wife, Jo, and I have been growing fruit, vegetables, herbs and flowers on Plot #59 of Langley Allotments in Prestwich, North Manchester since 2014.
 In 2017 we took on a second plot, Plot #79, which along with two other plot holders, we’ve turned into a 20-tree orchard.

 If you have any comments, questions or queries, please do feel free to leave a reply on any relevant blog post, or you can drop me a line or Tweet me @nftallotment and I’ll get back to you as soon as I can.